Balmy-protocol/swappers/README.md

 ## 1. The Swapper Registry

-This contract will function as a registry for all allowed swappers.
-Since we will allow swappers to take arbitrary calls, we need to have an allowlist.
+This contract will function as a registry for all allowed swappers and allowance targets.
+Since we will allow swappers to take arbitrary calls and approve arbitrary addresses, we need to have an allowlist.
 If we didn't, then we could easily get attacked.

 ## 2. The Swap Adapter